 When you connect to the web server, you will connect directly to the home directory of your account.
-This assumes you entered the remote host\’s initial directory as /web.
+This assumes you entered the remote host’s remote path as /web.

-You can transfer files directly to the root level of your web site and/or create subdirectories.
-The only system directory that you may need to use is cgi-bin which is where you should upload your own custom CGI scripts.
+You can transfer files directly to the root level of your web site and/or create sub-directories.

-LINUX: Our servers will look for a home page in the following order: index.html and then index.htm.
-If both of these files exist, the server will display the index.html.
+LINUX: Our servers will look for a home page in the following order: index.html, index.htm, and then index.php.
+If more than one of these files exist, the server will display the index.html.

 IMPORTANT: LINUX file names are case sensitive which means Index.htm is NOT the same file as index.htm.
 Therefore, you should always use lower case letters for all your web pages and images.
 You should also avoid using spaces in file and directory names.

 Be sure to upload HTML documents and scripts in ASCII mode and images in BINARY mode.
 To transfer a file to a subdirectory, double-click the appropriate subdirectory to open it before transferring the desired file(s).

 As soon as a file is uploaded to the web server, it is available for all to see as long as it is placed in the root directory of your web site (/web).
 If you upload the file to the wrong directory on your web server, it will not be visible when someone visits your web site.